OpenSourceEconomics/econ-project-templates/docs/source/languages/julia/index.rst

 .. include:: ./pytask.rst

-.. _directory_structure:
+.. _directory_structure_julia:

 Directory Structure
 *******************

+The example project has not been implemented in R yet.
+To get some grasp of the directory structure, view the Python :ref:`directory_structure_python`

-.. include:: ../common/directory_structure.rst
+.. comment:: .. include:: ../common/directory_structure.rst